Convergent Versioning

 Projects that follow Convergent Versioning SHALL aim to achieve the highest level of dependability in terms of completeness, maturity, and stability.
 This is achieved by partitioning the available versioning units into four dependability stages.

 Depending on the stage a project is currently in, certain metadata values SHALL be explicitly forbidden.
-For example, any release that is part of the consolidated stage MUST NOT include breaking changes.
+For example, releases of a project that reached consolidated stage MUST NOT include breaking changes.

 The following sections describe the characteristics and restrictions of each stage more in detail.